MCT-master/mct-master.github.io/_posts/2020-08-31-audio-networking-presentations.md

 title: "Audio and Networking in the Portal - Presentations"
 date: 2020-08-31 22:00:00 +0200
 categories: portal
-author: Jackson Goode
+author: Thomas Anda, Jackson Goode, Paul Koenig, Rayam Luna, Jarle Steinhovden, Aleksander Tidemann, Gaute Wardenær, Ulrik Halmøy, Tom Ignatius, Thibault Jaccard, Simon Sandvik
 excerpt: "The class of 2021 recently presented broadly on networking and audio within the context of the Portal.
 Presentations are included in this blog post as pdfs."
-keywords: Portal, audio, networking, cross-campus
+keywords: Portal, audio, networking, cross-campus, lecture, presentation
 ---

 ### Audio in the Portal